seantrim/exact-thermochem-solution/README.md

 This repository is subject to the GPLv3 [license](/LICENSE).

-The routines contained within xelbdj2_all_routines.f90 and xgscd_routines.f90 are adapted from the routines by Toshio Fukushima available under the CC BY-SA 4.0 license.
+The routines contained within xelbdj2_all_routines.f90 and xgscd_routines.f90 are adapted from routines by Toshio Fukushima available under the CC BY-SA 4.0 license.
 Original versions of these routines can be found at http://dx.doi.org/10.13140/RG.2.2.27011.66085 and https://www.researchgate.net/publication/233903220_xgscdtxt_Fortran_program_package_to_compute_the_Jacobian_elliptic_functions_snum_cnum_dnum.

 Maple is a trademark of Waterloo Maple Inc.